-8.2.6.1.
-Apply autoclave indicator tape to the aluminum foil on the alkaline bottle and the inoculum transfer bottle.
+- 8.2.6.1.
+Apply autoclave indicator tape to the aluminum foil on the alkaline bottle and the inoculum transfer bottle. - 8.2.6.2.

-- 8.2.6.2.
 Place the assembled bioreactor, the alkaline bottle without disconnecting tubing, 1L addition bottle with tubing and 500ml Inoculum transfer bottle with tubing in the autoclave. - 8.2.6.3.
 Loosen the caps on the alkaline bottle, liquid addition bottle and the inoculum transfer bottle. - 8.2.6.4.
-Close the autoclave and run it on the liquid cycle with slow exhaust option per the autoclave SOP. - 8.2.6.5.
+Close the autoclave and select the sterilization temperature at 121°C for 20 minutes. - 8.2.6.5.
 When the cycle completes, allow the autoclave to cool gradually.
 Do not open the autoclave until the temperature in the autoclave has dropped below 90°C. After reaching that temperature, open the autoclave to allow it to cool down until the contents can be unloaded safely. - 8.2.6.6.
 Tighten the caps on the alkaline bottle and the inoculum transfer bottle. - 8.2.6.7.
-Remove the assembled bioreactor and the alkaline bottle together and place beside them on the right side of the controller without disconnecting the tubing. - 8.2.6.8.
+Remove the assembled bioreactor and the alkaline bottle together and place beside them on the right side of the controller without disconnecting the tubing.

+- 8.2.6.8.
 Remove the inoculum transfer bottle and place it in a biological safety cabinet. - 8.2.6.9.
 Allow to cool to room temperature. - 8.2.6.10.
-Perform a visual inspection to verify that the autoclave indicator tape changed color and that the bioreactor is dry. - 8.2.6.11.
+Perform a visual inspection to verify that the autoclave indicator tape changes color and that the bioreactor is dry. - 8.2.6.11.
 Remove aluminum foil from gas filters on the bioreactor and alkaline bottle.
-Leave the foil on the inoculum transfer bottle and the addition bottle.
+Leave the foil on the inoculum transfer bottle and the addition bottle. - 8.2.6.12.

-8.2.6.12.
 Place the bioreactor and alkaline bottle on the right side of the controller.